Saxion Wervingscampagne by StR - JPEG - Nguyen - 3364 (1).jpg

 • This programme is dedicated to international students.

-• International students who have been accepted (under condition) for an English-taught Bachelor or Master's programme.
+• International students who have been accepted (under condition) for an English-taught Bachelor programme.

-• Exchange students are not eligible for this programme.
+• Exchange students and Master students are not eligible for this programme.

 • We have a limit of 180 students who can follow the programme.